nickyiliwang0000/h/jquery/intro-to-jquery.md

 ### 2. jQuery irons out a lot of cross browser inconsistencies.

 As you've seen with HTML & CSS, each browser interprets your code a little differently.
-This can also a problem with JavaScript, so jQuery does a lot of work behind the scenes to make sure the code you write is cross-browser compliant.
+This can also be a problem with JavaScript, so jQuery does a lot of work behind the scenes to make sure the code you write is cross-browser compliant.

 ### 3. jQuery has plenty of  plugins you can use.